 How is Vitamin A Deficiency Diagnosed?

-A doctor will begin by completing an eye exam and review your medical history.
+A doctor will begin by completing an eye exam and reviewing your medical history.
 They may also complete a blood test to measure the amount of vitamin A in your blood.

 Because vitamin A deficiency is more common in impoverished areas with limited medical access, the diagnosis is often made informally.
 For instance, if a mother comments that her child is experiencing night blindness, the doctor may assume that a vitamin A deficiency is the cause.